rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 Reference: [Trezor - Trezor Safe device authentication check](https://trezor.io/learn/a/trezor-safe-device-authentication-check)

-### Additional Security Considerations
+## Additional Security Considerations

-#### 1. Physical Security
+### 1. Physical Security

 While Trezor hardware wallets are robust, they are not impervious to **physical attacks** if a device falls into the wrong hands.

-However, a Trezor wallet is protected by the PIN, and the passphrase if set.
+However, a Trezor wallet is protected by the `PIN`, and the `passphrase` if set.

 The passphrase feature is especially useful because it creates an additional level of obfuscation, meaning even if someone manages to steal your device and get your PIN, they cannot access your funds without the passphrase.

 Moreover, this passphrase is not stored inside the device, therefore if someone manages to break physically your Trezor Wallet (e.g. with a side-channel attack), they can not access the funds if they don't manage to find the passphrase.

-#### 2. Supply Chain Attacks
+### 2. Supply Chain Attacks

 To address concerns over possible **supply chain attacks** (where the hardware is tampered with before it reaches the user), Trezor implements  several measures:

 - Seal on the device or the package.
 Users are encouraged to inspect the device for any signs of tampering, such as broken seals (**Tamper-evident** packaging).
 - A legitimate device will always arrive without firmware installed.
-The bootloader verifies that the firmware you install has been signed by SatoshiLabs (= secure boot).
+The bootloader verifies that the firmware you install has been signed by SatoshiLabs (=secure boot).
   - Thus users can verify the authenticity of the firmware when initializing the device.

 - Since 2022, individual chips are now glued onto the board

-### Trezor Safe device authentication check
+#### Trezor Safe device authentication check

 As indicated in the previous paragraph dedicated to the Secure Element.
 Trezor Sage 3 and Safe 5 uses it to help to verify the authenticity of the Trezor Safe 3 or Safe 5, and makes it significantly more difficult for it to be tampered with.